Bone Marrow Transplant & Leukemia Treatment in China 2026: Complete Guide

 Revolutionary immunotherapy treatment that genetically engineers patient's T-cells to fight cancer.
 China has approved multiple CAR-T therapies and offers treatment at a fraction of US prices.
 Particularly effective for B-cell acute lymphoblastic leukemia (ALL) and diffuse large B-cell lymphoma (DLBCL).

-Top Bone Marrow Transplant Hospitals in China
+Section 4: Top Bone Marrow Transplant Centers in China

-Peking University People's Hospital (Beijing)
+πŸ₯ Peking University People's Hospital β€” Beijing

 Specialty: China's leading bone marrow transplant center

-• Performed over 8,000 transplants total
+• Performed over 8,000+ transplants total

 • Annual transplant volume: 1,000+ procedures